Oaks Park (stadium)

 Oaks Park, formally known as the Oakland Baseball Park, and at times nicknamed Emeryville Park, was a baseball stadium in Emeryville, California.
 It was primarily used for baseball, and was the home field of the Oakland Oaks baseball team in the Pacific Coast League (PCL).
 It opened in 1913, and held 11,000 people (4,000 in the grandstand and 7,000 in the two bleachers).
 The Oaks played there until 1955.

 The ballpark was located within the city limits of Emeryville, between Oakland and Berkeley.
 The site was on the block bounded by 45th Street (north, first base); San Pablo Avenue (east, third base); Park Avenue (south, left field); and Watts Street (west, right field).
 The stadium did not front directly on San Pablo where a strip of various small commercial buildings stood, now replaced by a single one-story commercial building with several chain businesses.
+The site was otherwise about five blocks southeast of Freeman's Park on San Pablo.
+It was also a block away from a race track used by the California Jockey Club.

 Oaks Park was highly accessible, as a major streetcar line ran on San Pablo Avenue, and a station serving several of the Key System's transbay commuter rail lines existed a few blocks south at Yerba Buena Avenue.

 The Oaks had been playing most of their home games (except Thursdays and Sunday mornings) at Recreation Park in San Francisco, starting when that new ballpark opened in 1907.
 Even after moving back to Oakland, the Oaks would play a number of games each year in San Francisco.
 PCL founding father J. Cal Ewing owned both the Oaks and the San Francisco Seals from 1903 until sometime in the 1920s, at which point the Oaks began playing all their games in Oakland.
 The short-lived San Francisco club known as the Mission Wolves also played some of their 1914 home games at Oaks Park.